-Are you a farmer or rancher who would benefit from a conservation mentor?
+Are you a beginning farmer or rancher who would benefit from a conservation mentor?
 Tell us about you and your operation to find out how you can become part of our free mentorship program for underserved farmers and ranchers.

-Award-winning, conservation-minded landowners are sharing their knowledge by serving as mentors for historically underserved farmers and ranchers.
+Conservation-minded landowners are sharing their knowledge by serving as mentors for historically underserved farmers and ranchers.

 A $250,000 Conservation Collaboration Grant from the U.S. Department of Agriculture’s Natural Resources Conservation Service (NRCS) is funding Sand County Foundation’s two-year pilot project to promote conservation outreach by its award recipients.